Jadamso/STrollR/README.md

 # STrollR

 A computationally efficient way to calculate covariance matrices that are corrected for spatial and temporal correlation using a method I call *rolling*.
-The calculations are not only fast, but transparent, and eventually helping to correct bugs in the original stata version [ols_spatial_HAC.do](http://www.globalpolicy.science/code/) as well as the [R version](http://www.trfetzer.com/using-r-to-estimate-spatial-hac-errors-per-conley/)
+The calculations are not only fast, but transparent - eventually helping to correct bugs in the original stata version [ols_spatial_HAC.do](http://www.globalpolicy.science/code/) as well as the [R version](http://www.trfetzer.com/using-r-to-estimate-spatial-hac-errors-per-conley/)

 <p  align="center">